1995 Brickyard 400: Race

 On Saturday August 5, steady rain fell all morning, and threatened to wash out the day.
 The forecast was marginal for Sunday as well, threatening to wash out the whole weekend.
 Many fans left the grounds as local media speculated (and some erroneously reported) that the race would be postponed.
 In an unexpected turn of events, at approximately 3:30 p.m.
 EST (4:30 p.m.
 EDT), the skies suddenly cleared, and track drying efforts began in earnest.
 The teams scrambled to get their cars prepared, and the field hastily lined up in the garage area.
 The Chevrolet C/K pace truck led them on to the track and the race began with many fans still scurrying to their seats.
 Many of the pit crews were also scrambling to get their equipment set up in the pit area.
 Some fans driving home on the interstate reportedly turned around and drove back to the track when the radio reported the race was starting.

 The green flag dropped at 4:25 p.m.
 EST (5:25 p.m.
 EDT) with live coverage only on the radio.
 ABC-TV had already signed off and by then had decided to air the race on ESPN on tape delay on Sunday afternoon.
 It stands as one of the last NASCAR races not aired live on television (the 1996 DieHard 500 at Talladega, a CBS race, had its broadcast delayed a week, airing after the Brickyard 400, and the 2000 second-tier series Coca-Cola 300 at Texas Motor Speedway, also a CBS race, had its broadcast cancelled, a ploy by MTV Networks).
 ABC's decision prompted angry phone calls from their affiliate TV stations in North Carolina.
+A maximum of 35 races starting in 2025 to 2031 will not be broadcast on linear television, with coverage exclusively for the Metro-Goldwyn-Mayer studio's OTT service.